 His next demanding stretch started in South & Central America where he had to cross through countries with active civil war like Peru, Guatemala, El Salvador etc. The journey was never easy but his determination and wit took him through umpteen difficult challenges, he faced along the way in unknown territories from unknown people.
 He is an explorer in the truest sense.

 An investor scouring for investment opportunities to put her hard-earned money is bound to study, focus and analyze on every possible piece of information.
 Jim’s hard work is evident throughout the book, Investment Biker: Around the World with Jim Rogers.

-I liked Jim’s criteria of judging the state of economy of any country by comparing the official exchange rate with black market rates of currencies.
+I liked Jim’s criteria for judging the state of the economy of any country by comparing the official exchange rate with black-market rates of currencies.
 Jim says that any difference between the two rates means something is wrong and higher the difference, bigger is the problem.
-He allays the fears of the readers by informing that they do not need to go hunting for black market, it will find them automatically.
+He allays the fears of the readers by informing that they do not need to go hunting for the black market, it will find them automatically.
 His advice to buy currency like any commodity and not to part with her dollars until she is satisfied with the local currency received is invaluable.

 In Investment Biker: Around the World, Jim has presented other useful signs to judge the situation of any country; however, I believe that the experience while crossing the border is the best.
 The behaviour of border guards, ease of currency crossover, forms to be filled etc. can give a fair idea whether the country is liberal in welcoming your investment.
 Simple signs if read with care, can lead an investor to right markets.
 His advice to run away from the border, the moment one is allowed to cross is funny as well as practical, lest the guard gets the time to rethink her decision, fearing backlash from her seniors.